 At this point the free lunch is over.
 The return on invested time lowers.
 The result is probably already more than good enough.

 But you can do even better, at a lower return on invested time.
-Use the Benchmarker and try a couple of Simulated Annealing or Late Acceptance configurations, for example:
+Use the Benchmarker and try a couple of different Tabu Search, Simulated Annealing and Late Acceptance configurations, for example: